adrydry/Jenkins-CI-CD-Pipeline---Sonarqube-Docker-Github-Webhooks-on-AWS/README.md

 ![1](https://github.com/adrydry/Jenkins-CI-CD-Pipeline---Sonarqube-Docker-Github-Webhooks-on-AWS/assets/102819001/4ceee428-8d7a-4d1c-9571-032197fd4294)

-We will create 3 EC2 instances: Jenkins, Docker and Sonarqube
+We will create 3 EC2 instances: Jenkins, Sonarqube and Docker

 ![1](https://github.com/adrydry/Jenkins-CI-CD-Pipeline---Sonarqube-Docker-Github-Webhooks-on-AWS/assets/102819001/a22effac-0f84-4aa5-a518-8c2c6ba83463)

 **3: Connect to the instances using the public IP and Mobaxterm**

-- Connect to the Jenkins Server and install jenkins
+**4: Update the Jenkins server and install Jenkins

 ![1](https://github.com/adrydry/Jenkins-CI-CD-Pipeline---Sonarqube-Docker-Github-Webhooks-on-AWS/assets/102819001/f1bd5025-6e5a-43e9-8419-297afb8dba5a)

+**5: Set up the Jenkins server and Create a freestyle job**

 ![1](https://github.com/adrydry/Jenkins-CI-CD-Pipeline---Sonarqube-Docker-Github-Webhooks-on-AWS/assets/102819001/b06d14be-354d-4e5a-a459-a56f9a744153)

-**4: Create a freestyle job**

-**5: Create a Webhook**
+**6: Create a Webhook**

 With webhook, whenever the developper make a change on the code or repository, it will trigger the jenkins automatically and jenkins will pull the code from the github